dpvreony/nucleotide/README.md

 ### Pre-requisites

 You will need:
-* Visual Studio 2017
+* Visual Studio 2019
-* A project using netstandard 1.4 upward
+* A project using
+  * netcore 3.1 upward
+  * C# 8 language compiler settings or later

 ### Before you start